etwk/blog/content/lists/books.md

 - [ ] Tamed: Ten Species that Changed our World
 - [ ] Who We Are and How We Got Here: Ancient DNA and the New Science of the Human Past #must
 - [ ] Different: Gender Through the Eyes of a Primatologist #must
+- [ ] Nano: The Spectacular Science of the Very (Very) Small #children
+### Neuroscience
+- [ ] Seeing the Mind: Spectacular Images from Neuroscience, and What They Reveal about Our Neuronal Selves #must
 ## Math
 - [ ] How Not to Be Wrong: The Power of Mathematical Thinking
 ## History